SModelS/smodels/docs/manual/source/Installation.rst

 Adding results to the database
 ------------------------------

-The installation procedure explained above also installs SModelS' :ref:`database of experimental results <DatabaseDefinitions>` in the smodels-database subdirectory.
+The installation procedure explained above also installs SModelS' :ref:`database of experimental results <databaseDefs>` in the smodels-database subdirectory.
-The database version at the time of the SModelS v1.1.0 release is ``1.1.0 (Silvester 2016)'' and contains 133 results for testing new physics models.
+The database version at the time of the SModelS v1.1.0 release is ''1.1.0 (Silvester 2016)'' and contains 133 results for testing new physics models.
 More concretely, these are 94
 |ULrs| and 39 |EMrs| from 25 ATLAS and 23